 During the second quarter of 2004, NCR had tax accrual reversals totaling \$85 million, which were recorded as income tax benefits, due to the settlement of tax audits for the period in which NCR was a subsidiary of AT&T Corp.
 (AT&T).
-These accruals were created during the early to mid-1990s for identified tax matters and remained on NCR's balance sheet after the spin-off.
-AT&T closed these audits with the United States Internal Revenue Service.
+These accruals were created during the early to mid-1990s for identified tax matters and remained on NCR's balance sheet after the Company's spin-off from AT&T. AT&T closed these audits with the United States Internal Revenue Service.
 The result of this entry on the balance sheet was to decrease other long-term liabilities by \$85 million.
 Also, the \$85 million is shown on the statement of cash flows as a reconciling item between net income and cash provided by operating activities.